adrianhall/adrianhall.github.io/_posts/2026/2026-04-07-agentic-engineer-1.md

 It doesn't matter if you are using [OpenSpec](https://openspec.dev/), [SpecKit](https://github.blog/ai-and-ml/generative-ai/spec-driven-development-with-ai-get-started-with-a-new-open-source-toolkit/), or [AWS Kiro](https://kiro.dev/) for your spec-driven design.
 The concepts and the requirements are the same.

 The real insight here is that you have to be a cross between an architect and a product manager to be really good at this.
-Technical Product Manager (and I have been one for many years) are great at this stuff.
+Technical Product Managers (and I have been one for many years) are great at this stuff.
 I believe _Product Architect_ is the role that will be advertised for this specific skill set in the future.

 ## Pillar 1: The Spec (The Intent)